 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View

-3. Mosey over to Barndiva for inventive cuisine and seasonal cocktails served in an impossibly hip setting: a renovated barn with sleek but unstuffy design, which consistently draws a hip crowd.
+3 Mosey over to Barndiva for inventive cuisine and seasonal cocktails served in an impossibly hip setting: a renovated barn with a sleek but unstuffy design, which consistently draws a hip crowd.
 In warm weather, angle for a spot on the patio.

 Did You Know?
 While wine drinking has become much less elitist in recent years, knowing a few industry terms always comes in handy.
 One that's especially useful in tasting rooms: Ask to "revisit" a certain offering if you like it or are considering buying a bottle.
 Most tasting rooms will waive tasting fees with a purchase, and you should also consider sharing a tasting if you're planning on hitting several wineries in one day.

-4.From the general store, it's on to Bella Vineyards and Wine Caves, with spectacular views and a unique tasting room inside man-made caves where barrels are stored.
+4From the general store, it's on to Bella Vineyards and Wine Caves, with spectacular views and a unique tasting room inside manmade caves where barrels are stored.
 Bella lives up to its name, with delicious wines in a beautiful setting—don't miss its Lilly Hill Pinot Noir.
 You've already passed biodynamic winery Quivira, a farm-and-winery operation that sources ingredients to area restaurants, but feel free to circle back to enjoy its umbrella-topped tables alongside the vines—an idyllic spot for a picnic lunch.
-Other notable nearby wineries to consider: Preston and Dry Creek Vineyards.
+Other notable nearby wineries to consider: Preston of Dry Creek and Dry Creek Vineyards.

-3.Continue through centuries-old redwood forests along River Road to reach Bodega Bay, where your final taste of Sonoma County awaits at Spud Point Crab Company.
+3Continue through centuries-old redwood forests along River Road to reach Bodega Bay, where your final taste of Sonoma County awaits at Spud Point Crab Company.
 This family-owned fishing venture serves up scrumptious chowder and seafood sandwiches in a tiny waterfront joint as boats dock with their bounty.
-(On the way home, follow CA-1 east toward US 101 to return to the city.)
+(On the way home, follow California 1 east toward US 101 to return to the city.)